-If you want to start your own business but don’t have any ideas on what to do, this blog post will give you 20 untapped business ideas in Kenya 2022.
+If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 Kenya is a country with untapped business potential.
 There are so many untapped opportunities in the market that you can turn into profitable businesses if you know what you’re doing!

-Here is a list of untapped business ideas in Kenya 2022.
+Here is a list of untapped business ideas in Kenya:

 1. E-Commerce business